-4. Before processing a request to the Component, first verify that the in-house-defined signature
+4. Before processing a request to the Component, first verify that the in-house-defined signature permission has been defined by an in-house application.
+If not, ignore the request. (protection in the provider-side component)

-12 If utilizing the protection provided by signature permission for devices Android 2.1 or earlier (outside of the scope of this Guidebook), or If using normal/dangerous permission, the permission will not be granted the user-side application if the user-side application is installed before the provider-side application, the permission remains undefined.
+&lt;sup>17 If using normal/dangerous permission, the permission will not be granted the user-side application if the user-side application is installed before the provider-side application, the permission remains undefined.
 Therefore, the Component cannot be accessed even after the provider-side application has been installed.